eduvpn/documentation/release/README.md

 software built from scratch and signed with PGP.
 This will perform a FULL build of all packages.

-Currently it will build for the following platforms:
+Currently it will build packages for the following platforms:

 * CentOS / Red Hat Enterprise Linux 7
 * Fedora 28

 # Preparation

+## OS

+### CentOS

-We assume you have a fresh install of Fedora >= 27 with the following software
+We assume you have a fresh install of CentOS 7 with the following software
 installed:

+    $ sudo yum -y install epel-release
+    $ sudo yum -y install fedora-packager rpm-sign nosync yum-utils

-## Fedora
+### Fedora

+We assume you have a fresh install of Fedora 28 with the following software
+installed:

     $ sudo dnf -y install fedora-packager rpm-sign nosync dnf-utils